lledargo/zerobased/README.md

 #### Deno API unit testing

 API tests are performed by deno's built in testing framework. superoak is used to run the app and mock requests. `make deno-tests` will run the tests in a container.

+#### Angular web client unit testing

+Web client tests are performed by the jasmine/karma testing frameworks angular installs. `make ng-tests` will run the test server in a container.
+Browse to http://localhost:9876 to run the tests and view the results.